AI Challenges Core Assumptions in Education | Stanford HAI

 Because of that, she said, we must equip people with knowledge, skills, and mindsets to understand when and how to use AI and, crucially, when not to use it.

 "If they have more unmet social needs, it is possible that they’re more drawn to an AI that provides social connections.
-That might put them in more vulnerable positions to overly rely on a relationship that is not real." — Pilyoung Kim, a Stanford professor of psychology and the director of the Brain, Artificial Intelligence, and Child (BAIC)
+That might put them in more vulnerable positions to overly rely on a relationship that is not real." — Pilyoung Kim, director of the Brain, Artificial Intelligence, and Child (BAIC)

 More adolescents preferred the relational AI, and even more than half of parents chose the relational AI for their teens, reasoning it would be more effective at supporting issues their children might not share with them directly.